Information for the public about school financial information

 Mapping documents that schools can refer to are available for download below.

-If your school participated in the streamlined reporting arrangement for the 2017 reporting period:
+If your school participated in the transitional reporting arrangement for the 2018 reporting period:

-- the Finance section of your 2017 Annual Information Statement has been published, and
+- the Finance section of your 2018 Annual Information Statement is expected to be published in December 2019, and

-- audited financial reports will be published by the end of March 2019.
+- audited financial reports will be published in early 2020.